montrehack/montrehack.github.com/index.md

 ## Where

-Espace Desjardins, 175 boul René Lévesque Ouest, Montreal
+Salle Excentriq, 175 boul René Lévesque Ouest, Montreal

 ## When